danbev/learning-ai/notes/llama-kv-cache.md

     std::array<uint32_t, LLAMA_MAX_LAYERS> n_head_kv_arr;
     std::array<uint32_t, LLAMA_MAX_LAYERS> n_ff_arr;
 ```
-Notice that there other per-layer parameters, the is a value per layer for the number of
+Notice that there other per-layer parameters, `n_head_arr` is a value per layer
+for the number of heads, and then we also have `n_ff_arr` which is the  number
-heads, and the number of feed-forward/MLP layers too.
-The values are loaded from the
+of feed-forward/MLP layers too.
+The values are loaded from the model in
-model in `llm_load_hparams`:
+`llm_load_hparams`:
 ```c++
     // zero-out the per-layer hparams
     std::fill(hparams.n_head_arr.begin(),    hparams.n_head_arr.end(),    0);